Closed position

 In partner dancing, closed position is a category of positions in which partners hold each other while facing at least approximately toward each other.

 Closed positions employ either body contact or body support, that is, holding each other is not limited to handhold.
 If the partners are comfortable with each other and the dance style allows it, body contact increases the connection between the partners.
 Some dances, such as Balboa and Collegiate Shag are only done in body contact.

-Routine
+In waltz

 The most commonly used kind of closed position comes from the waltz, and is very commonly used in ballroom dance.
 The leader's right hand is on the follower's back (or, rarely, on the left upper arm near the shoulder); its exact placement on the back ranges from the waist to the left shoulder blade.
 The follower's left hand is on the leader's right shoulder, or the upper arm near the shoulder.
 The other two hands are clasped together at or near chest or shoulder height.